RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 the following relationship entry.
 The `product_id` of the `product_name` will be refenced in the `relates_to_product_reference` attribute and the `product_id` of the `product_version` will be found in the `product_reference` attribute.

-The following is an example of what a relationship entry would like like for the product "Red Hat Enterprise Linux 9" and the component "gcc".
+The following is an example of what a relationship entry would like for the product "Red Hat Enterprise Linux 9" and the component "gcc".
 The `product_id` for the combination of the product and component is "red_hat_enterprise_linux_9:gcc".

 ```